openfin/hello-openfin-selenium-example/README.md

 ===========================
 Included in this repository are simple example tests for the 'Hello OpenFin' app using the popular WebDriver JS Bindings, test frameworks and assertion libraries.

 We have modified the latest Chrome driver to work with OpenFin Runtime.
-A copy of the chromedriver.exe is included in this project.

 Examples for the following WebDriver JS Bindings are included in this project: